Symbian9/qmapshack-doc-wiki/AdvRoutes.md

 Having the routing points and having selected the routing strategy the route can be constructed (calculated).
 After a change of the routing strategy the route can be recalculated.
 This possibility distinguishes routes from tracks.

+If a route is saved into a GPX file, then typically only the routing points are saved.
+Remember: reconstruction of the route from the list of routing points alone is not possible.

-Tracks consist of an ordered list of waypoints (trackpoints) only.
-In addition to position and elevation trackpoints may contain also other information
+Tracks consist of an ordered list of waypoints (trackpoints).
+In addition to position, elevation and a timestamp trackpoints may contain also other information
 (e.g. various fitness data if track has been recorded by a fitness device).
+Thus, a track is a standalone geospatial data object, which does not require additional information like a routing strategy for interpretation.

+Typically, a track contains much more points (factor 10 ..
+100 ) than a route.
+That implies, that it is easier to make changes to a route than to a track when planning a tour.
+After the final edit step the route can easily be converted into a track.

 QMS offers tools to create and edit easily routes and tracks.